mklrm/PortableLDAPTools/README.md

 ## Setup

-Automatically asks for things like server name and port, username, password (as a secure string so it should fairly well protected but you're allowed to skip this) and saves them to a config file.
+Automatically asks for things like server name and port, username and password* and saves them to a config file when one of the commands is invoked.

+*as a secure string so it should be relatively well protected.
+The password can be decrypted by the account that encrypted it on the machine it was encrypted on without passing any sort of secret but should not be able to be cracked within a timeframe that matters at least if you make a habit of changing your passwords regularly.

 Allows multiple connection configurations to be stored.